Skip to content

 js

-// Override instrument and BPM
+// Override BPM and length

 generator.generate({